tamarajqawasmeh/text-processing-using-spark-dataframe/text_processing.md

 only showing top 20 rows
 ```

 Using a leftanti join returns only columns from the left dataset for non-matched words.
-This is how we'll return the top unique words from the tables.
+This is how we'll return the most used unique words from the tables.

 ```python
 uniquepos =ta.join(inner_join, on='words', how='leftanti').sort("ta.count",ascending=False).show(50)